Skip to Content

 We’re always trying to reduce frizz, but embracing it will give your curls a more uniform look.
 Once you wash and condition your hair, let it air dry.
 You’ll probably come out with an afro or huge curly hair, and that’s okay.

 You’ll get the most compliments from beautifully frizzy styles.
-If you feel like it looks messy, grab a pair of hair shears and lightly trim away flyaways.
+If you feel like it looks messy, use a lightweight oil or serum to smooth flyaways rather than cutting them.

 6. Style with Rollers

 If you like a curly style, try changing up your look by using rollers instead of displaying your natural curl pattern.
-Wash and go might highlight your different textures and twist-outs and braid outs are not strong enough to get you a uniform curly look.
+Wash and go might highlight your different textures, and twist-outs and braid-outs are excellent heat-free ways to manipulate your hair into a more uniform texture.

 Rollers help make your curls uniform, and you can always use two different sizes to get a different look.
 Often larger rollers are used up top and smaller-sized rollers are used on the sides and back.
 If you have two or three different textures, rollers can go a long way to getting you the style you like.